Apply to the Cosmic Origins Program Analysis Group Executive Committee here

 The Astrophysics Division of NASA’s Science Mission Directorate is pleased to announce a call for nominations, including self-nominations, to serve on the Executive Committee (EC) of NASA’s Cosmic Origins Program Analysis Group, or COPAG (http://cor.gsfc.nasa.gov/copag/).
-A nominal first deadline for applications is September 15.
-The call for nominations, however, will remain open and accept rolling nominations, as NASA anticipates making several (as many as ten) new appointments to the COPAG Executive Committee.
+The call for nominations will remain open and accept rolling nominations, as NASA anticipates making several (as many as ten) new appointments to the COPAG Executive Committee.
 The length of an appointment is flexible and nominally is up to a period of three years.

 Background: The Cosmic Origins Program (COR) is one of the three thematic programs that encompass NASA Astrophysics.
 COR seeks to answer the enduring question “How did we get here?” whereas the other two thematic programs, Exoplanet Exploration (EXeP) and Physics of the Cosmos (PCOS) seek to answer the questions, “Are we alone?” and “How does our Universe work?” respectively.
 Cosmic Origins is perhaps best captured by this paragraph in NASA’s 30 Year Astrophysics Roadmap, “Enduring Quests, Daring Visions”: